 AT&T’s Intrusion Prevention Security Service (IPSS) solution aggregates the agency’s inbound and outbound Internet traffic, monitors traffic, detects and filters malicious email, and provides Domain Name Service (DNS) redirection using classified Government Furnished Information (GFI) threat indicators.
 Agencies will benefit from IPSS by leveraging the Government’s knowledge and investment in identifying cyber threats while receiving an integrated commercial-based security service.

 SD-WAN is a software defined networking approach that elevates network traffic management away from hardware and premise using centralized control functionality, incorporating user defined application and routing policies to provide highly secure, dynamic, application-aware network traffic management.
 This level of control allows for optimal delivery paths across any combination of network transport type and allows for additional network functions, including Firewall and WAN Optimization to be installed on single hardware device at the edge.

 AT&T’s ever-expanding portfolio of access arrangements will offer agencies scalable and highly reliable access to AT&T’s services.
 Using AT&T access arrangements facilitates smooth network expansion and evolution, and helps Agency customers obtain value-added EIS services faster.

 Service Related Equipment

 AT&T offers a wide variety of Service Related Equipment (SRE) in multiple configurations to fulfill the solution in the most efficient and effective manner.

-AT&T's talent-rich professional services organization plans and assesses agency IT and networking infrastructure to help develop appropriate strategies and customized solutions that best meet the needs of an agency.
-Professional Services provide a proactive, comprehensive approach to security, networking and compliance across the entirety of an agency’s network.
+AT&T talent-rich professional services organization plans and assesses agency IT and networking infrastructure to help develop appropriate strategies and customized solutions that best meet the needs of an agency.
+Professional Services provides a proactive, comprehensive approach to security, networking, and compliance across the entirety of an agency’s network.